We believe in delivering on our commitments.

 Health and Safety

 Our business partners must provide a safe and healthy workplace.
-A safe and healthy workplace is one that is both designed and maintained to prevent accidents, illness and injury attributable, whether illness or injury is attributed to the work performed or the operation of the facility and machinery.
-Additionally, our business partners must comply with all national laws, regulations and best practices concerning health and safety in the workplace, as well as provide all required and appropriate workers compensation coverage in the event of injury or fatality.
+A safe and healthy workplace is one that is both designed and maintained to prevent accidents, illness and injury, whether attributed to the work performed or the operation of the facility and machinery.
+Additionally, business partners must comply with national laws, regulations and best practices concerning health and safety in the workplace, and provide all required and appropriate workers compensation coverage in the event of injury or fatality.

 Hours of Work